PubInv/general-purpose-alarm-device/Firmware/GPAD_API/README.md

 ### Help
 * H

-The **H** message is single character messages terminalted by LF.
+The **H** message is single character messages terminated by LF.
 The device will return a message out the serial port with help instructions.
 Screen shot of the help message.
 ![image](https://user-images.githubusercontent.com/5836181/200066531-264861f6-eaba-42e5-be05-d8b6f6640e94.png)

 ## Command Response and Status
-After the GPAD receives a command it returns text string with a response indicating status.
+After the GPAD receives a command, it returns text string with a response indicating status.
 Example of response to the command "a0 pseudoSerialVent Testing.
 All is OK."
 ![image](https://user-images.githubusercontent.com/5836181/200065137-465a2ade-5cc2-4c08-925f-df86810f21c1.png)